zoxpx/pxdocs/content/reference/CLI/snapshots.md

 ## Related topics

-For information about how to create snapshots of your Portworx volumes, refer to the [Create and use snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page.
+For information about creating snapshots of your Portworx volumes, refer to the [Create and use snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page.